teropietila/lanparty-docker-images/docker/DEPLOY.md

 ### Setting the administrator password ###

 Each service is deployed with default master password `foobar`.
 Should you wish to change this password, you need to launch the stack with environment variable `ADMIN_PASS`.
-For example, starting the stack with command `$ ADMIN_PASS=myVerySecretPassword docker-compose run -d`.
+For example, starting the stack with command `ADMIN_PASS=myVerySecretPassword docker-compose run -d`.
 The default master password is changed every time the stack is launched.

 How you can set one-off environment variables in your chosen OS, is beyond the scope for this tutorial.